 - Arrowroot Powder – Starchy root.
 Used to absorb moisture and has a light and airy feel in powders.
 Talc replacement.
 Does not promote the growth of yeast.
 (Baby Powder)

 - Avocado Oil (Persea Gratissima Oil – *Sodium Avocadate*) – Great moisturizing and hydrating properties.
-A bit of a heavier oil.
+A bit of a heavier oil but still penetrates the skin and scalp well.
 Said to help diminish pore size over time.
 Said to be helpful for deep moisturizing in hair care products making it a great addition to beard care.
 Comedogenic Rating 3.
-In skin care products it is good for drier skin types.
+In skin care products it is good for drier skin types and damaged skin.
 (Beard Oil, Lotion Bars, Lotion Candles, Soaps)

 - Baking Soda – Helps to create “fizz” when combined with Citric Acid.
 Also used to help balance pH in some formulations.
 In body care products it may also be used as a gentle exfoliant.
 In personal care products it is also useful because it is odor absorbent.
 (Bath Bombs, Bath Truffles, Body & Foot Powder, Shower Steamers)

-- Botanical Extracts – We use a variety of botanical extracts in our products.
+- Botanical Extracts – We use a variety of botanical extracts in our products (oil, water or alcohol infusions or even hydrosols).
 Each with their own attributes.
 A combination of the following extracts may be used: aloe, calendula, irish moss, marshmallow root, sunflower.
 (Beard Wash, Salves, Soaps)

 - Botanicals – These are not extracts.
 These are actually botanical parts such as flower petals, leaves, stems, roots, etc. These are used for their various known beneficial properties and are selected based on the outcome desired.
 They may also be utilized for eye-appeal or simply for their pleasing aroma.
 May be a combination of any of the following: calendula, chamomile, cornflower, hibiscus, lavender, lemongrass, orange peel, peppermint, rose, rosemary, sage, spearmint.
 (Bath/Tubby Tea, Soaps)